SAKE COMPETITION 2023 Final Result!

 2, Junmai Ginjo

-Sake which qualifies as “Junmai Gingo” in Tokutei meisho (Specially designated).
+Sake which qualifies as “Junmai Ginjo” in Tokutei meisho (Specially designated).
 “Yamahai Junmai Ginjo” and “Kimoto Junmai Ginjo” can enter Junmai Ginjo category.
 Sake which can be determined as ” Junmai Ginjo”, such as “Ginjo Junmai” is also acceptable in this category.

 3, Junmai Daiginjo